massmux/MultiSig/README.md

-# Create Multisignature address with single keys and do signatures
+# Create Multisignature address with single keys and make signatures

+If you have, for example, 3 single wallets (paper wallets) we can combine for getting a 2/3 multisignature single wallet.
+So a single address in which funds need 2 signatures (on 3) to be spent.
+This library allows creating such multisignature single-address wallet and collecting the signatures to spend it.

 ## Create Multisig and add the first signature